syedjawadakhtar/VirAI/README.md

 ### 🙏 Acknowledgements

+1. Whisper for the speech to text transcription
-1. Ollama for the local LLM runtime
+2. Ollama for the local LLM runtime
 2. Live2D for the Cubism SDK
 3. pixi-live2d-display for the WebGL rendering
-4. KaTeX for math rendering
-5. Prism for syntax highlighting
+4. Prism for syntax highlighting
-6. Live2d motionsync library
+5. Live2d motionsync library

 <div align="center">
-Made with ♥️ by Team VirAI
+Made with ♥️ by Team VirAI <br />
 Thanks to Ashish Patnaik for the base code
 </div>